balancer/balancer-v2-monorepo/pkg/deployments/DEPLOYING.md

 # Deploying Balancer Contracts

 The deployments package aims to provide a robust mechanism to run and verify deployments on multiple networks.
-This document describes rationale, what guarantees it provides, and how to create and run deployments.
+This document describes the rationale, what guarantees it provides, and how to create and run deployments.

 ## Overview

 Each deployment unit is called a 'task'.
-Tasks have a unique ID, which is often prefixed with the date in which they were first executed (to e.g. tell apart the deployment of Weighted Pools from April 2021, and the one in July 2022, which might feature widly different behavior).
+Tasks have a unique ID, which is often prefixed with the date on which they were first executed (to e.g. differentiate the April 2021 deployment of Weighted Pools from the one deployed in July 2022, which might have wildly different behavior).

 A task is made up of multiple components:

-- one or multiplle build information JSON files, located in the `build-info` directory.
+- one or multiple build information JSON files, located in the `build-info` directory.
-- an `input.ts` file, containing information on dependencies and deployment parameters (which might differ accross networks).
+- an `input.ts` file, containing information on dependencies and deployment parameters (which might differ across networks).
 - an `index.ts` file, with the instructions for the actual deployment.
 - the `output`, `abi` and `bytecode` directories, with JSON files containing the deployment addresses of the tasks' contracts in each network as well as additional information.
 - optional fork tests in the `test` directory.